Docs Menu

 CHECK(result);

-The callback can provide an optional BSON result, or an optional error.
-In the example above, we check that the result has a value, and then cast it back to a string.
+The callback can provide an optional string result, or an optional error.
+In the example above, we check that the result has a value.